matrix-io/matrix-documentation/docs/matrix-core/protocols/gpio.md

 ## Overview

-The GPIO driver on current version supports:<a
+The GPIO driver supports:<a

-* Pin input.
+* Pin input
-* Pin output.
+* Pin output
-* Updates for the current state of all GPIO pins.
+* Updates for the current state of all GPIO pins

 **Device Pinouts**: